Bio

 The closer one gets to the core, the further they may seem from the surface.

 My fascination with sculpture stems from a desire to delve deep beneath the surface and explore hidden structures that support and shape our world.
 The current body of work is suggestive of statuesque-like wind-turbines as culturally significant artifacts reflecting simultaneously a contemporary present and distant future.
-These re-imagined wind turbine forms, created with hand-applied concrete, plaster, foam, clay and paint, emerge from my practice as a repeating motif for embodying varying themes of loss, regenerative energy, and time.
+These re-imagined wind turbine forms, created with hand-applied concrete, plaster, foam, clay and paint, emerge from my practice as a repeating motif for embodying varying themes of loss, spirit, and time.

 CV